The majority of internet fraudsters use bots, or programmed scripts, to make illegal

 purchases.
 These fraudulent transactions are expensive and time-consuming.
 To help reduce fraudulent purchases, introduce a friction step in the process when an order is suspect.
 SMS verification is a valuable tool that uses friction to prevent fraudsters.

 If an order is suspect, SMS verification requires a customer to verify their order with a secret code sent to them by text message.
 The majority of fraudsters will be halted by the introduction of any level of friction in the purchase process because they are looking for passive victims.
 However, even fewer fraudsters will be willing or able to send a text message for approval because the process requires a mobile number and the ability to complete a number of steps.
 If we notice that a specific phone number is used excessively for SMS verification, it will also block that phone number from future requests.

 SMS verification does not change the score.

-When an order is flagged for SMS Verification, an email is sent from [email protected] to the email address associated with the order.
-These orders will be flagged by either turning on the "SMS Verification for Suspicious Orders" setting or creating an Order Rule.
-While awaiting SMS Verification, the order will be given an NS8 status of "Investigate."
+When an order is flagged for SMS verification, an email is sent from [email protected] to the email address associated with the order.
+These orders are flagged by turning on the SMS Verification for Suspicious Orders setting or by creating an order rule.
+While it’s waiting for SMS verification, the order's status is Investigate.

 After they enter a mobile number, the customer is prompted to enter a confirmation

-If they click on the "I did not place this order" button, they will be given a message letting them know the order has been cancelled and the merchant has been notified.
+If they click I did not place this order, they receive a confirmation that the order has been canceled and that we've notified you.

 Updated 25 days ago